mohd-afeef-badri/psd/demos/fracture-mechanics/fast-track-tutorials.md

 - *try the `-vectorial` flag for vectorial finite element method*
 - *try the `-energydecomp` flag for using split of tensile energy*
-- *try using `-constrainHPF` flag for using the constarain condition in hybrid phase field model*
+- *try using `-constrainHPF` flag for using the constrain condition in hybrid phase field model*